PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 Google Pixel phones are the **only** devices I would recommend for purchase.
 Pixel phones have stronger hardware security than any other Android devices currently on the market, due to proper AVB support for third-party operating systems and Google's custom [Titan](https://security.googleblog.com/2021/10/pixel-6-setting-new-standard-for-mobile.html) security chips acting as the Secure Element.

 When purchasing a device, you should buy one as new as possible.
-The software and firmware of mobile devices are only supported for a limited time, so buying new extends that lifespan as much as possible.
+The software and firmware of mobile devices are only supported for a limited time, so buying new extends that lifespan as much as possible and brings many hardware security improvements found in each new generation.
+The Google **Pixel 8** & **8 Pro** have ARM Memory Tagging Extensions built into the hardware, a game changing hardware security feature defending against memory corruption as it happens when utilized.

 Also, beginning with the **Pixel 8** and **8 Pro**, Pixel devices receive a minimum of 7 years of guaranteed security updates, ensuring a much longer lifespan compared to the 2-4 years competing OEMs typically offer.
+With the quality of support that is provided by competitors being much more weaker especially on lower-end devices.
+For example using a subset of security bulletin backports on an Android OS base that is months+ old instead of porting to newer releases with many security and privacy improvements and fixes built-in or shipping very untimely updates within the active support window.

 ### Phones to Avoid
 Avoid buying the Fairphone 4, which only has just over 2 years of full security updates since its release date despite them advertising 6 years of support.
 This is because the System on a Chip they use (Snapdragon 750G) only has 3 years of support from Qualcomm, and the SoC was already old when the phone came out.
 This is not to mention, the Fairphone 4 [uses the Android Verified Boot Test Key as their OEM keys](https://forum.fairphone.com/t/bootloader-avb-keys-used-in-roms-for-fairphone-3-4/83448/11), effectively making Verified Boot useless.
 In general, you should check for how long the SoC a phone uses is supported for and not blindly trust the phone manufacturer's claims.